‘THE TIME MONSTER’

 The three stories in the ‘Myths and Legends’ DVD box set are as follows.
 There’s ‘The Time Monster’ with Jon Pertwee’s Doctor and there’s ‘Underworld’ and ‘The Horns of Nimon’ with Tom Baker’s Doctor.
 Each these three stories are unique in style and taste, despite some of the flaws they have.

 The first ‘Myths and Legends’ story, ‘The Time Monster’, is a six-part adventure by Robert Sloman and producer Barry Letts.
-It features the Third Doctor, Jo and U.N.I.T. and the return of the Master.
+It features the Third Doctor, Jo and U.N.I.T. with the return of the Master.

 This is the season finale to Season 9 of ‘Doctor Who’.
 It features the Master’s return after he previously appeared in ‘The Sea Devils’.
-The Master causes trouble, as he uses the power of Kronos.
+The Master causes trouble as he uses the power of Kronos.

 The Master assumes the alias of Professor Thascales when he and his colleagues do work on time experiments using the TOMTIT device.
 But it goes haywire when the mighty Kronos turns up in glory.

 There is undeniably a Greek influence featured in this story, concerning Kronos and the Great Crystal.
 It gets enhanced when the Doctor and Jo visit Atlantis where some of the action takes place.

 There’s also an influence of Buddhism featured in this story on the part of producer Barry Letts.
 This is indicated in ‘Part Six’ when the Doctor relates a story to Jo about meeting a hermit on a mountain.